shaunmcn2001/vision/DEPLOYMENT.md

 1. Open the application
 2. Click **Settings** in the sidebar
 3. Click **Environment** to open the configuration dialog
-4. Enter your Backend URL and API Key
+4. Enter your Backend URL
 5. Run connection tests to verify configuration

 ### Method 3: Local Environment File